briankeegan/present-recollection-rails-api/README.md

 - Create migration for updating gifts to have merely a reference to friends.
 - Double check migrations and schema
 - check all routes work
-- Migrate in testing enviorment.
+- Migrate in testing environment.
 - When ready heroku
 Build front, connect to back
  -  Connect to friends API, and test.